exploide/bloodhound-cli/README.md

 Thanks to the Click framework, you can get tab completion for the `bhcli` command for free.
 At least if your shell is bash, zsh or fish.
 See the [click documentation](https://click.palletsprojects.com/en/latest/shell-completion/#enabling-completion) if you want to enable this feature.
+Check it out, everything is 3x more awesome with tab completions!

 ## Usage